glondu/belenios/contrib/nspawn/README.md

 - `bubblewrap`
 - `devscripts`
 - `squashfs-tools-ng`
+- `zstd`
+- `git`

 Building the image
 ------------------

+The whole process takes at least 25 min, depending on the host and Internet connection.

+### On Debian-based systems

 Set `BIGTMP` to a directory with sufficient space (>= 10 GB).